werzl/CV/README.md

 The frontend is hosted on GitHub Pages, (thank you Microsoft!).

-The React code makes a GET request to the content files in GitHub on page load, it then displays them in styled components.
+The React code makes a GET request to the content files on page load, it then displays them in styled components.

 Thats it!
 If I want to make a change to the content, I update a JSON or MD file and it appears on the live site within seconds.